ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 * `shard_blocks` be the `ShardBlock` list such that `shard_blocks[slot]` is the canonical `ShardBlock` for shard `shard` at slot `slot`
 * `beacon_state` be the canonical `BeaconState`
 * `valid_attestations` be the list of valid `Attestation`, recursively defined
-* `candidate` be a candidate `Attestation` which is valid under phase 0 rules, and for which validity is to be determined under phase 1 rules by running `is_valid_beacon_attestation`
+* `candidate` be a candidate `Attestation` which is valid under Phase 0 rules, and for which validity is to be determined under Phase 1 rules by running `is_valid_beacon_attestation`

 ```python
 def is_valid_beacon_attestation(shard: Shard,